cosmichackerx/cosmic-kotlin-bilingual-reference/README.md

 }

-// Example 9 — when as expression with result handling sealed class Response class Success(val body: String) : Response() class HttpError(val status: Int) : Response()
+// Example 9 — when as expression with result handling
+// We can capture when subject in a variable using following syntax sealed class Response class Success(val body: String) : Response() class HttpError(val status: Int) : Response()